 The other great benefit of being able to buy in a dollar amount instead of in shares, you now have the opportunity to invest in huge companies!
 Disney, Nike, Facebook, Amazon, Google, and other huge companies are now within your reach!

 Children can own their own stock if an adult is also on the account with them.
 Just like bank accounts, they will be the beneficiaries until they turn eighteen.
 Children can have a separate login on Stockpile from the adult on their account and place trades with the adult’s consent.

 Have you ever had to buy a kid a gift knowing they already have too many toys?
 Or maybe you don’t know what they like, so you get them a gift card right?
 With Stockpile, you can purchase gift cards to companies they love.
 Stockpile has a whole section to educate children (and adult newbies) to investing.
 Through their gift cards, you can help invest in someone else’s future!

-These gift cards can be purchased as either a physical card, or an e-gift card sent to their email.
-There are no expiration dates on cards and the value of the card will not change until a stock is purchased.
+These gift cards can be purchased as either a physical card or an e-gift card sent to their email.
+There are no expiration dates on cards and the value of the card will not change until stock is purchased.
 (Once a stock is purchased, the value of the stock will fluctuate based on the market).
 If for some reason they do not like the company you choose, they can exchange it for a stock they prefer or even a retailer gift card if they just don’t want an investment.

 So how much does it cost?

-There are some fees involved, but Stockpile makes sure all their fees are as low as possible and states them up front.
+There are some fees involved, but Stockpile makes sure all their fees are as low as possible and states them upfront.
 Customers can purchase e-gift stocks (online gift cards) that range anywhere from $1 to $1,000, plus fees.

 Here is the breakdown of the fee.
-Keep in mind, these may seem like a ton a fees but in comparison are lower than buying stocks through other brokers.
+Keep in mind, these may seem like a ton of fees but in comparison are lower than buying stocks through other brokers.
 (Stockpile is a licensed brokerage that’s registered with FINRA and the SEC.)